 TRI conducted an assessment of the initial masterplan and provided guidance and recommendations on the residential, office, retail and hospitality use included within the project.

-Covering 21.2 million square foot of land area from Police College on Sheikh Zayed Road to Al Wasl Road along the beach, the AED 91 billion Jumeirah Hills mega project planned to convert the brown field site to an entertainment city capable of attracting 35 million visitors a year.
-Over the two-year period, TRI assisted Sama Dubai on a series of consultancy assignments including comprehensive market research, identification of market opportunities / needs / requirements, commenting on key issues / trends within each market, validation of proposed project plan, preparing preliminary development brief, preparing a bespoke financial model, and conducting detailed financial analysis for the full master plan.
+Covering 21.2 million square feet of land area from Police College on Sheikh Zayed Road to Al Wasl Road along the beach, the AED 91 billion Jumeirah Hills mega project planned to convert the brown field site to an entertainment city capable of attracting 35 million visitors a year.
+Over a two-year period, TRI assisted Sama Dubai on a series of consultancy assignments including comprehensive market research, identification of market opportunities / needs / requirements, commenting on key issues / trends within each market, validation of proposed project plan, preparing preliminary development brief, preparing a bespoke financial model, and conducting detailed financial analysis for the full master plan.

-Sofitel, Accor’s luxury hotel brand, required TRI to prepare a market study for its expansion in the region.
+Sofitel, Accor’s luxury hotel brand, commissioned TRI to prepare a market study for its expansion in the region.
 The study involved a desk-based study to identify market opportunities for Sofitel hotels in 19 cities across 15 countries in the region.
-Based on a detailed analysis of the current and future supply and demand characteristics of each markets and performance benchmarking, TRI provided recommendations on the opportunities for development of Sofitel hotels in each market including primary and secondary locations, positioning, size and configuration, and timeline for development of hotels.
+Based on a detailed analysis of the current and future supply and demand characteristics of each market and performance benchmarking, TRI provided recommendations on the opportunities for development of Sofitel hotels in each market including primary and secondary locations, positioning, size and configuration, and timeline for development of hotels.

-Preparation of a strategic development plan for the proposed expansion of the Elaf Hotels in 15 cities across the Kingdom of Saudi Arabia.
+Preparation of a strategic development plan for the proposed expansion of Elaf Hotels in 15 cities across the Kingdom of Saudi Arabia.
 The study included reviewing opportunities to establish Elaf-branded five, four and three star hotels and serviced apartments in these markets, and providing strategic recommendations on locations, positioning, size and configuration, and timeline for development of hotels.
 TRI also reviewed the impact of branding on Elaf hotels, and evaluated strategic options available (such as build/lease/franchise) for Elaf to boost growth and improve returns from its hospitality investments.
 In addition, TRI also provided a market overview and recommendations for the Hajj & Umrah and Travel & Tourism divisions of the company.

 TRI assisted KAEC with the development of a Hospitality Sector Report highlighting the investment opportunities for hotel developments in the city.
 The report was launched during the Arabian Hotel Investment Conference (AHIC) and is a key document for attracting potential investors for the various development sites which include luxury resorts, hotel apartments, lifestyle and budget hotels.
 TRI conducted an assessment of each development site and provided recommendations on the ideal positioning and facilities of each site along with projected performance levels, development timeframe and costs and return on investment indicators.